Skip to content

 Five years after I originally planned my trip, I was finally there: Budapest!
 Run with the local hashers, drink the local beers, enjoy the local delicacies: lots of fun ahead!

 Everything had to wait a little bit, though, because my rather dusty sleeper train arrived over twenty minutes late.
 On top of that, due to my accommodation downgrade, I hadn’t had the opportunity to change into my running kilt, so I had to sort that out first.
-Once that was taken care of, and I dropped off my bag at my hotel, it was time for coffee and breakfast, at Dorado
+Once that was taken care of, and I left my bag at the hotel, it was time for coffee and breakfast at Dorado

-From there I headed to Nyugati railway station, since the hash run would start in Piliscsaba , a 38 minutes ride from the centre.
+From there I headed to Nyugati railway station, since the hash run would actually start outside of Budapest, in Piliscsaba, a 38 minutes train ride away.

-Over there, I joined the Budapest H3 for their Trail 1853 – The Jenga Farewell Run!
+Over there, I joined the Budapest H3 for Trail 1853 – The Jenga Farewell Run!
 The Jenga part referred to a recently torn down wooden viewpoint tower, on top of a hill.
-To get there, the hare picked the steepest way up, so even though we were only two kilometres from the start, the beer stop there was very welcome!
+To get there, the hare picked the steepest way up, so even though we were only two kilometres from the start at that point, the beer stop there was very welcome!

 After the run I could finally check into my ibis Budapest City hotel for a much needed shower and a change.